2021 Review: Wells Fargo Platinum Card – Helpful 0% APR Offers

 So, is this the card for you?
 Keep reading to find out, and learn how best to use it to your advantage.

 Insider Advice: Getting the Most Out of Your Card

-Take advantage of the introductory offers: You’ll have 18 months to make new purchases and pay off balance transfers without accruing interest.
+- Take advantage of the introductory offers: You’ll have 18 months from account opening to make new purchases and pay off balance transfers without accruing interest.
 That’s quite a lot of time, and it can be a great lifeline if you’re looking to make a large purchase, or carrying a balance on another card that has a high interest rate.